ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

 In case of forced eviction, the KDC MAY explicitly inform the leaving node, if the Client implements the 'control_path' resource specified in {{gid-post}}.
-To this end, the KDC can send a DEL request, targeting the URI specified in the 'control_path' parameter of the Joining Request.
+To this end, the KDC MAY send a DEL request, targeting the URI specified in the 'control_path' parameter of the Joining Request.

 # ACE Groupcomm Parameters {#params}